Universal Displacements in Linear Strain-Gradient Elasticity: Linear strain gradient elasticity

-and all relevant matrices are defined in the preceding classes.
-Tensor $\boldsymbol{\mathsf{M}}_{\mathbb{D}_5}$ has $9$ independent components and has the form \eqref{M_D_5}.
+where all relevant matrices are defined in the preceding classes.
+Tensor $\boldsymbol{\mathsf{M}}_{\mathbb{D}_5}$ has $9$ independent components and is of the form \eqref{M_D_5}.
 Tensor $\boldsymbol{\mathsf{C}}_{\mathbb{O}(2) \oplus \mathbb{Z}_2^c}$ corresponds to the Curie group with Hermann--Mauguin symbol $\infty2$ and has $5$ independent components.
-This class satisfies the same universality PDEs as those of class $\mathbb{O}(2)$, with one additional constant in the fifth-order tensor and two additional constants in the sixth-order tensor.
-These additional universality PDEs are
+This class has the same universality PDEs as those of class $\mathbb{O}(2)$, with one additional constant in the fifth-order tensor and two additional constants in the sixth-order tensor.
+The additional universality PDEs are

 Combining these relations with those of the $\mathbb{O}(2)$ class, we obtain the following result. \begin{prop} The universal displacements in pentagonal $\mathbb{D}_5$ class linear strain-gradient elastic solids coincide with those of class $\mathbb{O}(2)$, supplemented by the additional constraints \eqref{ClassD_5-constraints}\,. \end{prop}